cqylunlun/GLASS/README.md

 ### 3.MAD-sys ([Downdload link](https://drive.google.com/file/d/1uLGWmOc4D9PuQawE-2nFS3p6XQzKrVsn/view?usp=sharing/))
 The MVTec AD-synthesis (MAD-sys) test set is constructed from 5 texture categories of MVTec AD.
-It includes 5 subsets with varying degrees of weak defects, adjusted by the transparency coefficient.
+It includes 4 subsets with varying degrees of weak defects, adjusted by the transparency coefficient.
 Each subset contains 320 normal and 946 anomaly samples.

-_Note that due to weak defects under β=0.9 being very close to normal, we did not use this fifth subset in our study.
+_"Note that due to weak defects under &beta;=0.9 being very close to normal, we did not use the 5<sup>th</sup> subset in our study.
-However, we choose to release this subset, sincerely hoping that future work can further address this challenge._
+However, we choose to release this subset, sincerely hoping that future work can further address this challenge."_

 ![](figures/MAD-sys_samples.png)